IMG Cordillera Huayhuash Peru Trek Itinerary

 Day 15: Drive from Huaraz to Lima, and flights home

-There may be some time in the early morning before our departure for Lima for some shopping, then our 8 hour drive to the coast for flights home.
-There is lots of time to sit back and remember our time trekking through the Cordillera Huayhuash during the drive, listen to music, read, and sleep.
+There may be some time in the early morning before our departure for Lima for some last minute shopping, then our 8 hour drive to the coast for flights home.
+There is lots of time to sit back and remember our time trekking through the Cordillera Blanca during the drive, listen to music, read, and sleep.
 We may stop again for lunch, and then make our way to the airport for late flights home.

 Day 16: Team returns home!

-Our trekkers will arrive home, and celebrate their reunion with friends and family.
+Our trekkers will arrive home and celebrate their reunion with friends and family.